 But the question is, how much of the antifreeze do you need to winterize your RV?

-It all depends on the length, layout, and size of your travel trailer.
+It depends on your travel trailer’s length, layout, and size.
 RV’s length varies.
-They may be 45 ft in length or can be less than 20 ft.
+They may be 45 ft long or less than 20 ft.

-The bigger your RV, the larger the plumbing and piping system will be.
+The bigger your RV, the larger the plumbing and piping system.
 Thus, you will require more of the RV antifreeze.

-Considering the RV’s average size, you will need 2 to 3 gallons of it to protect your plumbing system during winter.
+Considering the RV’s average size, you will need 2 to 3 gallons to protect your plumbing system during winter.

 Should You Dilute Your RV Antifreeze?

-I don’t know why anyone would want to dilute the solution, but it is the question RVers ask a lot.
+I don’t know why anyone would want to dilute the solution, but it is the question RVers often ask.
 It would be best if you never did this.

 Why?
 Because you don’t want to diminish your RV antifreeze’s strength.
-If you dilute the antifreeze, it won’t work like it is supposed to.
+If you dilute the antifreeze, it won’t work as expected.

-Many people have tried this, and it has damaged their piping system and appliances such as water pumps.
-Thus, it is better not to dilute it and use the full strength RV antifreeze.
+Many people have tried this, damaging their piping system and appliances such as water pumps.
+Thus, it is better not to dilute it and use the full-strength RV antifreeze.

 Is It Possible To Winterize Your RV Without Using Antifreeze?